-- Students may struggle with expressing their knowledge, gathering information, and pursuing new concepts in an unfamiliar language. - Students are in an environment where they are expected to acquire more sophisticated and complex knowledge and understanding of the world around them. - Students often learn the full Manitoba curriculum while learning English. - Many students will experience differences between their home language and culture and the English language and culture in which they are immersed.
+- Students may struggle with expressing their knowledge, gathering information, and pursuing new concepts in an unfamiliar language. - Students are in an environment where they are expected to acquire more sophisticated and complex knowledge and understanding of the world around them. - Students often learn the full Manitoba curriculum while learning English. - Many students will experience cultural and values-based conflicts between their home language and culture and the English language and culture in which they are immersed.